visualizedata/data-structures/assignments/weekly_assignment_01.md

 3. Study the HTML structure and tags and begin to think about how you might parse these files to extract relevant data for these AA meetings.

-4. Update your GitHub repository with the relevant file(s).
-In Canvas, submit the URL of the GitHub location of this submission.
+4. Update your GitHub repository with the relevant files: your `js` file and ten `txt` files.
+In Canvas, submit the URL of the specific location of this work within your `data-structures` GitHub repository.

 ## Starter code